 - Build sustainable relationships with local organizations and neighborhood partners to enhance the resident experience.

-- One to three years of experience working in higher education, preferably in residence life, housing, student activities, or orientation.
+- One to three years of experience working in higher education required.

 - Public speaking and group facilitation skills are required.